AqwamCreates/DataPredict/docs/API/Others/ModelParametersMerger.md

 ## Notes

 * "weightedAverage" and "best" does not work with models that do not store tables of matrices or matrix.
-It also does not work for sequential models.
+It also does not work for models with sequential output.
 For example:

   *  DBSCAN and AffinityPropagation models.
+(Contains non-matrices)

   *  Recurrent Neural Network and LSTM models.
+(The outputs are sequential)

 ## Constructors